AustinRhoads/2D-Collision-Detection-and-Interacting-Game-Components/index.md

 # **2D Collision Detection and Interacting Game Components**

 I wanted to make a game that would operate and feel like Super Mario World out of JavaScript.
 The physics and movement of the characters on the screen in these games are simple and elegant.
-The most basic way to approach this type of 2d collision detection is to utilize a concept known as **Axis-aligned bounding box.
+The most basic way to approach this type of 2d collision detection is to utilize a concept known as **Axis-aligned bounding box**.

 **Axis-aligned bounding box**, or **AABB**, detects if two non-rotational polygons are overlapping each other.
 Typically **AABB** algorithms run something like this: